 This makes it important to keep tabs on employee morale and encourage them to take initiatives to improve job satisfaction.

-#2: Reward and respect instead of punishment
+Why use reward and respect instead of punishment?

 There’s no doubt that punishment can be used as a great motivator.
 But over the long-term, treating employees with respect and rewarding good performance creates a more positive work environment.